 Phillip C. Walford, President and CEO of Marathon Gold talks about the company’s evolution from exploration to development.

-The Valentine Lake Gold Camp is accessible by year-round roads and is located in close proximity to Newfoundland’s electrical grid.
+The Valentine Lake Gold Camp is accessible by year-round roads.
+And is located in close proximity to Newfoundland’s electrical grid.
 Marathon maintains a 50-person all-season camp at the property.
-Recent metallurgical tests have demonstrated 93% to 98% recoveries via conventional milling and 50% to 73% recoveries via low cost heap leaching at both the Leprechaun and Marathon Deposits.
+Recent metallurgical tests have demonstrated 93% to 98% recoveries via conventional milling.
+And 50% to 73% recoveries via low cost heap leaching at both the Leprechaun and Marathon Deposits.

 For more information on Marathon Gold (MOZ.TO) please fill out the form below.